Glyphack/Glyphack/content/blog/huec/index.md

 The initial bytes until brightness byte seem to be constant.
 It does not change. with different things I tried.

-There are two bytes between the brightness and warmness.
+There are two bytes between the brightness and warmth.
 `0x03,0x02` seem to be only the case for white color.

 When I set it to another color the bytes change to this format: